Gori: Cuddly Carnage: Development

-Controversies
+Censorship

 On June 25, 2024, prior to its release, the game had to be censored in Japan as it was deemed too violent for players in that region.
 In response, Wired Productions toned down the visceral violence, changed the natural red-colored blood to "purple toy juice" and removed some "dead humans".
 Two weeks after the censorship in Japan, on July 9, the home console ports for the Chinese and Korean markets were also affected.

 Reception

 Gori: Cuddly Carnage received "generally favorable" from critics, according to review aggregator Metacritic.
 T.J.
 Denzer of Shacknews gave the game a 9, stating: "a bizarrely fun story of sentient cats and killer hoverboards."
 GameSpews Richard Seagrave rated the game an 8 out of 10 saying that it's "a good, old-fashioned, stage-based action game that's a blast from start to finish."

-The game scored 72 from Jaz Sagoo of CogConnected.
 Ken Talbot of Nintendo Life gave Gori: Cuddly Carnage a 6 out of 10, praising the character designs and stylish gameplay, but criticizing its comedic tone as vexatious and cartoonish art-style a hit or miss.